mxml/picplz-examples/README.md

 A set of examples of how you can use the picplz API

 * A [slideshow](http://mxml.github.com/picplz-examples/examples/slideshow/)
+  * Now uses geo location to  display the map
 * A [widget](http://mxml.github.com/picplz-examples/examples/my_pics_widget/) for your website

 ## Quick Start: